OpenLab-SE/ICSE2025/README.md

 # This is the data and code repository for manuscripts submitted to ICSE 2025.

+## statistical test for RQ2
+We first give the statistical test results of the RQ2 results in the paper (corresponding to Table IV in the paper)

 ![contents](./TableIV.png)

 ## Datasets
-We first give the datasets under the datasets folder shown above, these datasets were processed well by previous researchers.
+We then give the datasets under the datasets folder shown above, these datasets were processed well by previous researchers.

 ## Code Pre-trained Models
 The code pre-trained models used in this paper are all come from HuggingFace, we give the links to download them: